Guy Wolstenholme

 Guy Bertram Wolstenholme (8 March 1931 – 9 October 1984) was an English professional golfer.
 He had a successful career both as an amateur and then as a professional.

-Early life
+Early life and amateur career

-Wolstenholme was born in Leicester, and is the father of Gary Wolstenholme.
+Wolstenholme was born in Leicester.

-Amateur career

 As an amateur, Wolstenholme won both the English stroke play and match play championships, the latter on two occasions.
 He also won several other prestigious titles, including the Berkshire Trophy three times, and the German Amateur Championship in 1956.
-Wolstenholme remains one the few amateur golfers to have won both The Berkshire and Brabazon Trophies in the same calendar year, the others being Philip Scrutton (1952), Michael Bonallack (1968, 1971), Peter Hedges (1976), Sandy Lyle (1977) and Jeremy Robinson (1987).
-He played on the Great Britain and Ireland team in the 1957 and 1959 Walker Cup matches and the 1958 and 1960 Eisenhower Trophy, finishing third both years.
+Wolstenholme remains one the few amateur golfers to have won both The Berkshire and Brabazon Trophies in the same calendar year.

+Wolstenholme played on the Great Britain and Ireland team in the 1957 and 1959 Walker Cup matches and the 1958 and 1960 Eisenhower Trophy, finishing third both years.
 The highlight of his amateur career came in 1960, when finishing 6th, and low amateur, in The Open Championship at St Andrews.

 Professional career

 Wolstenholme turned professional in 1960, and played for several years on the European Circuit, and later the European Tour following its formation in the early 1970s.
 Despite joining the pro ranks relatively late, he had considerable success, winning 5 tournaments including the British PGA Close Championship and three national opens.
 He also broke the record for the greatest winning margin on the circuit, when he won the 1963 Jeyes Tournament at Royal Dublin by 12 strokes.
 He emigrated to Australia in the 1960s and enjoyed more successes, winning several tournaments including the Victorian Open on four occasions.